bloudermilk/hood/README.md

 ## Options
 * :description - If the desired value isn't obvious, you can include a string
 * :optional - Pass true to avoid throwing a runtime error when the app starts and this var isn't present
-* :prefix - Prefixes the group (or env I guess) with the passed string.
-Useful when you have a group where all vars have the same prefix
 * :default - A pre-defined default value for this var

 ## Compatibility